javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 `Sec-WebSocket-Extensions` is sent by the browser automatically, with a list of possible extensions it supports.

-`Sec-WebSocket-Protocol` is depends on us: we decide what kind of data we send.
+`Sec-WebSocket-Protocol` depends on us: we decide what kind of data we send.
 The second optional parameter of `new WebSocket` lists subprotocols:

 ```js
 let socket = new WebSocket("wss://javascript.info/chat", ["soap", "wamp"]);